magavendon/CK2-SAR/README.md

 # CK2-SAR
-CK2 Spells and Religion Mod
+Title: CK2 Spells and Religion

+Description: This mod adds new religions to the game that deal with spellcasting as well as enabling the ability for spellcasting to be performed.

+# Authors
+* James Grider
+* Jonathan Stewart